South Korea: Democracy

+Contemporary history

-South Korea saw another milestone in 2012 with the first ever female president Park Geun-hye elected and assuming office.
-Daughter of another former president, Park Chung-hee, she carried on a conservative brand of politics.
-President Park Geun-hye's administration was formally accused of corruption, bribery, and influence-peddling for the involvement of close friend Choi Soon-sil in state affairs.
-There followed a series of massive public demonstrations from November 2016 and she was removed from office.
-After the fallout of President Park's impeachment and dismissal, new elections were held and Moon Jae-in of the Democratic party won the presidency, assuming office on 10 May 2017.
+The children of presidents Park Chung Hee and Kim Jong Il would take power in the two Koreas from 2011 to 2012.
+Kim Jong Un succeeded his father as leader of North Korea in 2011, while South Korea elected the first ever female president Park Geun-hye in the 2012 election.
+The conservative Park Geun-hye administration was formally accused of corruption, bribery, and influence-peddling for the involvement of Park's close friend Choi Soon-sil in state affairs.
+There followed a series of nationwide public demonstrations from November 2016, and she was removed from office.
+After the fallout of Park's impeachment and dismissal, elections were held and Moon Jae-in of the Democratic Party won the presidency, immediately taking office on May 10, 2017.
 His tenure saw an improving political relationship with North Korea, some increasing divergence in the military alliance with the United States, and the successful hosting of the Winter Olympics in Pyeongchang.
-In April 2018, former president Park Geun-hye was sentenced to 24 years in jail, because of abuse of power and corruption.
-The COVID-19 pandemic has affected the nation since 2020.
-That same year, South Korea recorded more deaths than births, resulting in a population decline for the first time on record.
+In April 2018, Park Geun-hye was sentenced to 24 years in jail and convicted of abuse of power and corruption.
+The COVID-19 pandemic caused South Korea to record more deaths than births, resulting in a population decline for the first time on record.

-In March 2022, Yoon Suk-yeol, the candidate of conservative opposition People Power Party, won a close election over Democratic Party candidate by the narrowest margin ever.
-On 10 May 2022, Yoon Suk-yeol was sworn in as South Korea's new president to succeed Moon.
+In March 2022, Yoon Suk Yeol, the candidate of the conservative opposition People Power Party, won a close election over Democratic Party candidate Lee Jae-myung by the narrowest margin in the history of the Sixth Republic and was sworn in on May 10, 2022.
+He declared martial law on December 3, 2024, accusing the opposition of being pro-North Korean and conducting anti-state activities.
+After several hours, the National Assembly voted to nullify the declaration in a unanimous vote of 190/0, causing Yoon to end martial law early on December 4.
+Yoon's actions resulted in his impeachment on December 14, 2024, followed by his unanimous removal from office on April 4, 2025.
+Lee Jae-myung won the election to succeed Yoon, immediately taking office on June 4, 2025.

-On 29 October 2022, at least 153 people were crushed to death when a crowd surged in an alleyway during Halloween festivities in Seoul's Itaewon district.
-President Yoon declared a state of official national mourning.

-Geography, climate and environment